Copyright (c) 2020

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-ash_chauhan1981 Chauhan said about 7 years ago:@Artesia Sorry for late reply bt all controls gud and connected properly.The problem just occur due to using different version of software,i was setup this rig into 3ds max 9 and you used 3ds max 2010.its was my first rig so might be i left some adv. control and naming.
+ash_chauhan1981 Chauhan said over 8 years ago:@Artesia Sorry for late reply bt all controls gud and connected properly.The problem just occur due to using different version of software,i was setup this rig into 3ds max 9 and you used 3ds max 2010.its was my first rig so might be i left some adv. control and naming.

 Post a review: